craftcms/google-cloud/README.md

 This plugin provides a [Google Cloud Storage](https://cloud.google.com/storage/) integration for [Craft CMS](https://craftcms.com/).

-:warning: If you are updating from Craft 2, you will need to provide the contents of your Service Account Credentials JSON file for each Volume in their settings.

 ## Requirements

 This plugin requires Craft CMS 4.0 or later.